pain relief · posture work · ease of movement

 My goal is to help shorten your path to relief through learning more about the specific triggers that may be most relevant for you and may currently be missed in your care plan, then getting you back to your doctors or specialists to further investigate those factors.
 We can do this through bodywork and/or coaching and group classes.

 This group is part of The Ehlers-Danlos Society's Global Affiliates Program--you can see our listing here and my personal listing as a bodyworker here.
-Our group is new and small but has ambitions for important work to aid in making diagnosis and treatment better available locally for the many "medical mystery" neighbors, clients, and friends who appear to belong to various categories of the hypermobility spectrum.
+Our group is new and small but has ambitions to aid in making diagnosis and treatment better available locall.
+Contact me to be put on the email list for group meetups (free!) and classes (generally donation based or sliding-scale): sarah@lightspiritstudio.com.

 a sensitive gut